embrisa/monkeyread/README.md

 - All interactive elements are accessible by keyboard.
 - The countdown, letter flashes, and feedback are visually clear and high-contrast.
 - The Enter-to-continue hint is always present in the HTML and styled via CSS.

+**10. Key CSS Classes & IDs:**
+- **Layout & Structure:**
+    - `.container`: The main wrapper for all game content, providing a consistent centered layout and background.
+    - `#game-options`: Container for game settings like difficulty.
+    - `#controls-area`: Holds main action buttons like "Start Game", "Next Round".
+    - `#letter-display-area`: The prominent block where letters are flashed to the user.
+    - `#input-area`: Contains the letter input fields and the submit button.
+    - `#score-area`: Displays current round, score, accuracy, and speed.
+    - `#instructions`: Section for game rules and how-to-play information.
+    - `.how-fast-section`: Container for the informational text about visual perception speed.
+- **Buttons & Interactivity:**
+    - `.button`: Base class for all buttons, providing common styling.
+    - `.button-primary`, `.button-secondary`, `.button-submit`: Variants of the base button style for different actions.
+    - `*:focus-visible`: Provides a consistent focus outline for accessibility on all focusable elements.
+- **Game Elements & Feedback:**
+    - `#flashing-letter`: The `<span>` inside `#letter-display-area` that shows the individual letters during the sequence.
+    - `.letter-inputs-wrapper input[type="text"]`: Styles for the individual letter input boxes.
+    - `#message`: The paragraph element used to display feedback messages to the user (e.g., correct, incorrect).
+    - `#message.correct`, `#message.incorrect`, `#message.bonus`: Modifier classes applied to `#message` to style it based on the type of feedback.
+    - `#pause-countdown-display`: Displays the 1-second countdown before letters are flashed.
+- **State & Utility:**
+    - `.hidden`: A utility class to hide elements by setting `display: none !important;`.
+    - `#difficulty-slider`: The range input slider for selecting game difficulty.
+    - `#difficulty-value`: Displays the current numerical value of the difficulty slider.
+- **Theming (CSS Custom Properties in `:root`):**
+    - `--color-bg`, `--color-text`, `--color-primary-accent`, etc.: Define the core color palette (Banana/Jungle theme).
+    - `--font-heading`, `--font-body`: Define the primary typefaces used.
+    - `--border-radius-soft`, `--shadow-subtle`: Define common stylistic values for consistency.